geabraham/And_I_take_a_screenshot/doc/installation.md

   },
   "application_env": {
     "HTTP_PORT": "3300",
-    "domain": "minotaur-sandbox.imedidata.net"
+    "domain": "minotaur-<stage>.imedidata.net"
   }
 }
 ```

 Note:
-1) id needs to be the same as twelve-factor.applicaton in the Chef Overrides above.
-2) deploy_env.deploy_id should be changed.
-3) deploy_env.source_gitref should be master in production.
+1) deploy_env.source_gitref should be master in production.
-4) application_env.domain should be the domain selected in the ELB.
+2) application_env.domain should be the domain selected in the ELB.